Review – Persona 3 FES

 As the PS2 winds down, it has become quite popular to release cheap three game collections for it.
 Until now, the best one out there was the Devil May Cry pack, but now it has been usurped by Metal Gear Solid: The Essential Collection.
 With the first three MGS games for $30, this is the perfect way for MGS newbies to experience the series before it signs off with its fourth and final entry.
 Whether it is worth it for long time fans is a tougher question to answer, as this package is shy from perfect.

 The content is the toughest question.
 Metal Gear Solid comes in a nice DVD case, but is the original Playstation pressing, meaning you will need a PS1 memory card.
-Annoying, but you can’t really ask them to recode a budget release. → Read the rest
+Annoying, but you can’t really ask them to recode a budget release. → Start your journey now, my Lord.

 Better Late Than Never — Tyson Reviews the Xbox 360